Neural Embeddings for Text

 \section{Abstract}

 We propose a new kind of embedding for natural language text that deeply represents semantic meaning.
-Standard text embeddings use the vector output of a pretrained language model.
+Standard text embeddings use the outputs from hidden layers of a pretrained language model.
 In our method, we let a language model learn from the text and then literally pick its brain, taking the actual weights of the model's neurons to generate a vector.
-We call this representation of the text a \textit{neural embedding}.
-The technique may generalize beyond text and language models, but we first explore its properties for natural language processing.
-We compare neural embeddings with GPT sentence (SGPT) embeddings on several datasets.
-We observe that neural embeddings achieve comparable performance with a far smaller model, and the errors are different.
+We call this representation of the text a neural embedding.
+We confirm the ability of this representation to reflect semantics of the text by an analysis of its behavior on several datasets, and by a comparison of neural embedding with state of the art sentence embeddings.